ADF Logo

 Regulating medicine, protecting kids

-At its core, this case is about the ability of states to govern the practice of medicine—a responsibility that states have exercised since our nation’s founding.
+At its core, this case was about the ability of states to govern the practice of medicine—a responsibility that states have exercised since our nation’s founding.

 More specifically, Skrmetti is about protecting children from the harms of life-altering transition procedures, including the risk of sterility and stunted brain development.
 Tennessee’s law ensures that no more children will suffer from health-care providers putting ideology over science and lies over truth.